-select from, param from Formula as form, Parameter as param
+select formula, param from Formula as formula, Parameter as parameter

 It is considered good practice to name query aliases using an initial lowercase, consistent with Java naming standards for local variables (eg. domesticCat).

 8.3.
 Associations and joins

 You may also assign aliases to associated entities, or even to elements of a collection of values, using a join.